-Introvert Thinkers give you deep logical and analytical thinking that leads to smarter decisions.
+Introvert Thinkers give you deep logical and analytical thinking which leads to smarter decisions.

-And of course you also need the empathy and care for others that Introvert Feelers bring.
+And of course you also need the empathy and care for others which Introvert Feelers bring.

-Your team is stronger when different skills and styles work together effectively.
+Your team is stronger when different skills and styles work in harmony.
 You have a collaborative e-Commerce culture where everyone knows what their role is, and what others bring to the team.

-(see also our article about the book Alchemy by Rory Sutherland, which talks about the value of having both logical and illogical thinking in your business).
+(see also our article about Alchemy by Rory Sutherland, which talks about the value of diverse thinking for your business).

 The values you define for your business make clear how you expect your team to approach the work they do.